Max-Min Fair Precoder Design and Power Allocation for MU-MIMO NOMA: WMMSE Based Solutions

-It is well known that mutual information and minimum mean square error (MMSE) are related \cite{mutual_mmse,Christensen2008_WeightedSumRate}, and we can state $R_{k,l}$ in terms of error variances, assuming MMSE receivers are employed at the receivers.
+In this section, we provide an alternative solution to the MMF problem defined in \eqref{MMF_WSR1_all} using the MMSE approach.
+In this approach, we utilize the relation between mutual information and MMSE \cite{mutual_mmse,Christensen2008_WeightedSumRate}.
+We can state $R_{k, i \rightarrow l}$ in terms of error variances, assuming MMSE receivers are employed at the receivers.